 Welcome to City YMCA London

 Our holistic approach covers young people aged 12 to 25 where 25% have left care and 15% run-away from home.
-The rest are either deemed at-risk from their parents, are trying to divert from crime or have fallen upon hard times.
+The rest are either deemed at-risk from parents, are trying to divert from crime or have fallen upon hard times.

 Charity of the Year

-John Lewis HQ Pitch
+John Lewis Pitch

 City YMCA London residents Chantelle and Daniel were at John Lewis HQ in Victoria today to help persuade staff there to vote for them as their HQ Charity of the Year.
 We’ll find out towards the end of July.
 Let us know if you work there and help us WIN that vote!

-New Errol Street Building to be called LandAid House
+New Errol Street Building named

 LandAid, the property industries charity, have now signed up as Title Sponsor of the new YMCA building currently under construction in Errol Street.
 As a result City YMCA London are delighted to call the new development LandAid House.
 Yesterday Paul Morrish, Chief Executive of LandAid, was delighted to hand over a cheque for £1 million, the first instalment on their pledge to raise £1.5m for our appeal.